Member of the WIDA Consortium since 2012.

 Administering WIDA Screener (Online or Paper) to Grades 1-12

 - Training materials for both versions of WIDA Screener can be accessed through the WIDA Secure Portal.
-Test administrators must complete the appropriate online training and pass the relevant online quizzes with a score of 80% or higher.
+Test administrators must complete the appropriate online training and pass the relevant online quizzes.

 - If a Test Administrator has passed the Speaking quiz for the ACCESS paper-based assessment, the Test Administrator is also certified to administer and score the WIDA Screener Speaking test.

 Administering ACCESS for ELLs

 - All students will be expected to participate in the Online test.
-However, paper tests will always be available as an accommodation if required by a student's individualized education program (IEP) and as needed for newcomers.
+However, paper tests will always be available as an accommodation if required by a student's individualized education program (IEP) and as needed for first-year ELs.
 IEP or 504 teams and EL educators must determine whether a student is able to take the Online test (with or without a handwriting booklet) or would require a paper accommodation.
 See the Principal's Pre-Administration Manual for more information.

 - Technology Coordinators must view the training materials and complete the Technology Readiness Checklist located in WIDA AMS.

-- Online and Paper Testing: Those who took quizzes and qualified on the Online ACCESS tests in 2019-2020 need not re-qualify on the quizzes; all others must pass the appropriate Administration Quiz with a score of 80% or above.
+- Online and Paper Testing: Those who took quizzes and qualified in 2020-2021 need not re-qualify on the quizzes; all others must complete the appropriate training courses (see below) and pass the quizzes for tests they will administer.
 Recertification will be required every two years.

 o Online ACCESS for ELLs: Administration